Tips for Throwing a Cat Party

 An option that will get the humans involved is musical hula hoops, which is like musical chairs, but you step into and out of a hoop holding your pet.
 Outside the hoop when the music stops?
 You’re both out!
 Play cat-themed music, such as “Alley Cat” and the theme song from “The Pink Panther.”
 You can even try limbo, says Morgan, by luring kitties under the pole with the feather wand toy.
 “Some cats will avoid this totally; others will just jump over it…but no matter how the cats do, it will be fun for everyone.”

 Fresh-cooked turkey or chicken will almost certainly be a crowd-pleasing party food.
 Cat treats in a pouch are a winning, convenient choice as well, notes Morgan.
-Levine suggests surprising your cat with a tuft of natural cat greens or grass.
+Levine suggests surprising your cat with a tuft of natural cat grass or greens.
 (Humans get to nosh on a traditional birthday cake, cut after singing Happy Birthday to Cat, of course.)

 Who can resist picking up a few cat birthday (or kitten birthday) presents?
 One of Levine’s favorites is the PetSafe Twist n Treat Teaser Cat Toy.
 If you really want to wow your birthday cat or birthday kitten consider the Frisco Cat Tree.
 Unwrap it right before the party, so the guests can enjoy it too!